Mossless

 Issue Four: Public/Private/Secret (2016)

 In collaboration with Charlotte Cotton and the International Center for Photography for their new space on 250 Bowery, Mossless produced this ambitious book about portraiture and privacy at an edition of 800.
 With an eye-catching reflective cover and perforated pages, the book featured dozens of unique projects from a wide cast of international photographers.
 Of all our books, this contained the most text by far, as each project was complemented by a unique conversation or commissioned essay, alongside additional pieces and poems.
-This was Mossless’ final project (for now).

 Artist Books (selection)